-We recommend that for the rest of the day you rest as much as possible.
-For two days following the procedure, strenuous activities such as heavy lifting, running or going to the gym should be avoided but normal day to day activities can be resumed.
-If your work is physical then we advise you to carry out light duties the following day.
-The anaesthetic will wear off after two to three hours.
-If you then find your breast uncomfortable or painful, take a mild painkiller such as paracetamol or ibuprofen.
-Avoid taking aspirin, as this may cause extra bruising to develop in the breast.

-You will be left with a tiny scar on the skin at the site of the biopsy.
-Rarely, the biopsy site can start to bleed after you have gone home.
-If this happens, apply pressure to the breast over the biopsy site for 15 minutes in the same way as was done after the biopsy.
-If the bleeding continues after this, please continue to apply pressure to the area and contact your GP or local hospital emergency department.
+- We recommend that for the rest of the day you take it easy and rest as much as possible. - For two days following the procedure, strenuous activities such as heavy lifting, running or going to the gym should be avoided but normal day to day activities can be resumed. - If your work is physical then we advise you to carry out light duties the following day. - The anaesthetic will wear off after two to three hours.
+We will advise taking paracetamol regularly for 48 hours - You will be left with a tiny scar on the skin at the site of the biopsy. - Rarely, the biopsy site can start to bleed after you have gone home.
+If this happens, apply pressure to the breast over the biopsy site for 10 minutes in the same way as was done after the biopsy.
+If the bleeding continues after this, please continue to apply pressure to the area and contact us or local hospital emergency department (A&E).